sampersand/MathParsing/README.md

 <ul>Make sets use ArrayLists instead of arrays.</ul>
 <ul>Try and break the graphing code, among other things - v??</ul>
 <ul>go over and make sure all the things can handle null and empty lists. - v 7</ul>
+    NOTE: for each loops work for empty things, but not null things
 <ul>Javadoc everything - v ??</ul>
 <ul>make isolate work - v ??</ul>
 <ul>make it so a node can have mroe than 1 subnode.</ul>